 Wai (water) is sacred to Māori and has many different uses.
 Different types of water are known as momowai.
 Wai comes from Papatūānuku and Rangi-nui.
 Wai has its own mauri/life force and spirit.
 Wai gives people life and food.

-As the number of people in the world grows we need to grow more food.
+As the number of people in the world grows, we need to grow more food.
 To make food, we need water.
-There are many places around the world that do not get enough rainfall to grow food so extra water must be added.
-This water is pumped from lakes, rivers and underground aquifers to farmland.
+Many places around the world need extra water because they do not get enough rainfall to grow food.
+Farmers get it by pumping water from lakes, rivers and underground aquifers to farmland.
 This water is known as irrigation and is one of the most important uses of freshwater.

-Freshwater is used by households – all the things we do at home like drinking, cooking, cleaning, and watering the garden.
+Households use freshwater for things like drinking, cooking, cleaning, and watering the garden.

-If we all use water wisely we can make sure that there is enough clean freshwater for everyone.
+If we all use water wisely, we can make sure that there is enough for everyone.